Derby schools journeyed into the world of rail at iRail 2019

 East Midlands schools celebrated the 10th anniversary of Innovative Rail (iRail) at the annual iRail Derby event, located for the first time at Pride Park Stadium this March.

-Groups of students from 16 schools filled the Pedigree Suite with excitement and anticipation as they headed out on site trips to Bombardier and Network Rail.
 Split into 2 groups, each school visited one of the sites where they explored the different roles available in Rail.
 Through demonstrations, presentations and walk-throughs, all students experienced a real insight into life working in Rail and the important issues that employees tackle every day.

 Dressed up in the required PPE (Personal Protective Equipment), the first group of schools visited Bombardier where they enjoyed a guided tour of the facility, including the working production line.
 Employees also shared their experiences of working in the industry and answered any questions students had.